 EXAMPLE 3.
-As an example of Leaky Joins, consider a subset of the graph in Figure 1 with only nodes D, I, G and an inference query for p(G).
-Using classical heuristics from variable elimination, the Leaky Joins algorithm elects to eliminate D first and then I, and as a result assembles the intermediate clique cluster C and clique separator S tables as shown in Figure 3.
-Samples are generated for each intermediate clique cluster one at a time, following the join order: First from $C_1(D, I, G)$ and then $C_2(I, G)$.
-As shown in Figure 3b, the first sample we obtain from C_1 is $\langle 0, 0, 1 \rangle$
+As an example of Leaky Joins, consider a small graph with nodes D, I, G from Figure 1 and an inference query that computes p(G).
+Using classical heuristics from variable elimination, the Leaky Joins algorithm select D, I as an elimination order and assembles the intermediate clique cluster C and clique separator S tables as shown in Figure 3.
+Samples are generated for each intermediate clique cluster one at a time, following the join order: First from $C_1(D, I, G)$ and then $C_2(I, G)$ .
+As shown in Figure 3b, the first sample we obtain from $C_1$ is (0, 0, 1)